sunil4846/Online-Exam-System/README.md

 # Online-Exam-System
-Online-Exam-System using PHP PDO OOP and userspice management framework
+Online-Exam-System using PHP PDO OOP and userspice management framework.